mir-group/nequip/README.md

 To install:

-* We use [Weights&Biases](https://wandb.ai) to keep track of experiments.
+* We use [Weights&Biases](https://wandb.ai) (or TensorBoard) to keep track of experiments.
 This is not a strict requirement — you can use our package without it — but it may make your life easier.
 If you want to use it, create an account [here](https://wandb.ai) and install the Python package:

   ```
-  pip install wandb
+  pip install wandb # tensorboard
   ```

+  * for TensorBoard users
+    * On your local computer, build an ssh tunnel to your compute node by `ssh -L 6006:127.0.0.1:6006 username@ip`
+    * On the compute node, go to the `{root}` folder specify in the config file, and run `tensorboard --logdir tb_summary`
+    * Use your local computer browser to log on `http://localhost:6006`

 * Install NequIP